awslabs/damo/USAGE.md

 As mentioned for `damo start` above, DAMON control commands including `start`, `tune`, and additionally `record` allows passing DAMON parameters or DAMOS specification all at once via a json format.
-That's for making specifying and managing complex request easier, but writing the whole json manually could be annoying, while the partial DAMON/DAMOS parameters setup command line options are easy for simple use case.
+That's for making specifying and managing complex requests easier, but writing the whole json manually could be annoying, while the partial DAMON/DAMOS parameters setup command line options are easy for simple use case.
 To help formatting the json input easier, `damo fmt_json` receives the partial DMAON/DAMOS parameters setup options and print